NikkaLuna/kafka-delta-streaming-pipeline/README.md

 This project uses an **Isolation Forest** model to score curated Silver events and write anomaly predictions into Gold Delta tables.

+Rather than treat ML inference as a separate demo, I wanted the scoring step to feel like part of the pipeline itself, with tracked runs, registered models, and reproducible outputs.

 ### Highlights

 -   trained on `value` and `timestamp_unix`